directus-labs/guest-authoring/post/passwordless-authentication-in-directus-flows-with-plivo/index.md

 ## Summary

-You have now successfully set up Passwordless Authentication in Directus Flows using the Plivo Verify API.
-This will allow users to sign in to your Directus project by sending a one-time password (OTP) to their phone number.
+You have now successfully set up passwordless authentication in Directus using the Plivo Verify API.
+This will allow users to sign in to your Directus project by sending a one time password (OTP) to their phone number.

-Beyond Passwordless Mobile authentication, email and magic link could also work the same way.
-The only difference is the way the user receives the code.
+This same general workflow could be used for emails and magic links could also work the same way.
+It's important to note that static tokens do not expire and are stored in plaintext, so you should consider a strategy for invalidating tokens.